juliaguida/oystercard/intro_to_the_web/walkthroughs/sinatra_returning_html.md

 end
 ````

 Now go to the webpage at the `localhost` address and check out the fruits of your labour.
-If the page isn't showing as you expect - are you using Shotgun?
+If the page isn't showing as you expect - are you using `Sinatra::Reloader`?

 A good time to commit your code, push it to Github (:pill: [Version Control with Git](https://github.com/makersacademy/course/blob/master/pills/git.md)), and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows: